KrzysztofWieckowski/SampleWorks/Sample_project_POM_TEST_flixbus.com/README.md

 This project delivers a framework for website test automation.
 It's a Sample Page Object Model demo test (with www.flixbus.com. as an example).

-You can easily create a new test changing:
+You can easy create a new test changing:
 - sequence of actions
 - amount of actions
 - data provided